mrfoxie/mistrysiddh-beta/source/_posts/WSL2Install.md

 - For ARM64 systems: **Version 2004** or higher, with **Build 19041** or higher.
 - Builds lower than 18362 do not support WSL 2.
 Use the [Windows Update Assistant](https://www.microsoft.com/software-download/windows10) to update your version of Windows.

-{{< alert theme="danger" dir="ltr" >}} If you are running Windows 10 version 1903 or 1909, open "Settings" from your Windows menu, navigate to "Update & Security" and select "Check for Updates".
+If you are running Windows 10 version 1903 or 1909, open "Settings" from your Windows menu, navigate to "Update & Security" and select "Check for Updates".
 Your Build number must be 18362.1049+ or 18363.1049+, with the minor build # over .1049.
 Read more: [WSL 2 Support is coming to Windows 10 Versions 1903 and 1909](https://devblogs.microsoft.com/commandline/wsl-2-support-is-coming-to-windows-10-versions-1903-and-1909/).
 See the [troubleshooting instructions](https://docs.microsoft.com/en-us/windows/wsl/troubleshooting#im-on-windows-10-version-1903-and-i-still-do-not-see-options-for-wsl-2).
-{{< /alert >}}

 - ### Step 3 - Enable Virtual Machine feature